-In times like these, it’s a big relief to know you’re on the right financial pathway, making sure your money habits match your financial goals.
+It’s a big relief to know you’re on the right financial pathway, making sure your money habits match your financial goals.
 If you’re not feeling great about your situation, that’s okay – start your journey today.
-Here are four steps to improving your financial situation.
+Here are a few steps to improving your financial situation.

 1. Know your numbers